 In the typical outdoor setup, the projector and computer are inside a moving van, panel van, or pickup truck for security, dust, and rain protection (cannot use a small car: the vehicle cab has to have lots of air space otherwise the projector will overheat):

 In this configuration, I need 18' behind the screen for the truck, and at least 8' in front of the screen for the lights and the dancing people.
 The lights must be about 4' in front of the screen for the camera angle and spill to work out correctly.

 This is a picture of the setup from Burning Man 2002:

-Nowadays, my screen is an 8'x8' RP fastfold screen instead of that wooden monstrosity in the picture, and I raise the lights up 2' for better lighting of people's faces, but everything else is the same and the dimensions are roughly the same.
+Nowadays, my screen is an 8'x8' DA-Lite fastfold screen (shored up against the high winds with a 2x4 support) instead of that wooden monstrosity in the picture, and I sometimes raise the lights up 2' for better lighting of people's faces (wind allowing).

 Here is a more modern Burning Man setup, with the projector inside the van: